jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 as its only audio source.
 The instrument includes support for three custom pfield inputs for amplitude, the beat positional sample offset, and for tuning the sample.
-The fact that this is only a very basic instrument is purposful as techniques discussed in this tutorial will demonstrate that even simple instruments can be greatly enhanced with using some of the new techniques afforded by Python.
+The fact that this is only a very basic instrument is purposeful as techniques discussed in this tutorial will demonstrate that even simple instruments can be greatly enhanced with using some of the new techniques afforded by Python.